Don LaFontaine: Health and death

-On Friday, August 22, 2008, LaFontaine, a longtime smoker, was admitted to Cedars-Sinai Medical Center in Los Angeles, with a pulmonary embolism and was reported to be in critical condition the following Tuesday.
+On Friday, August 22, 2008, LaFontaine, an off-and-on smoker who had quit 20 years earlier, was admitted to Cedars-Sinai Medical Center in Los Angeles, with a pulmonary embolism and was reported to be in critical condition the following Tuesday.
 His family made a public appeal for prayers on Mediabistro.
 On September 1, 2008, six days after his 68th birthday and ten days after his hospitalization, LaFontaine died following complications from a pneumothorax.
 He is buried at Hollywood Forever Cemetery.
 His final television voice over role was for the Phineas and Ferb episode "The Chronicles of Meap" in which he said in his final line: "In a world...
 There, I said it.
 Happy?"
 The episode also ended with a short tribute to him, although the iTunes, UK, Spanish, and Disney+ versions of the episode omitted the dedication.
 His final movie trailer voice-over was for Call + Response, a documentary about the global slave trade, for which he donated his talent.